hongzhonglu/vivarium/doc/getting_started.rst

         in the fourth column plots of metrics like density, volume, and mass are all constant.

-This shows quickly that this degradation process removes transcripts and returns the RNA nucleotides to the cell.
+If you wanted to understand how the degradation process works, this would show you that it removes transcripts and returns the RNA nucleotides to the cell.

-Some processes also produce the data from which the plots were produced.
+Some processes also produce the data shown in the plots.
+You can find this data in ``simulation_data.csv``.
-This is saved in ``simulation_data.csv``.
 Try running the ``convenience_kinetics`` process to see how this works!

 Lastly, try running the ``flagella_expression`` composite like this: